aseigneurin/aseigneurin.github.io/_posts/2018-08-20-kafka-tutorial-9-latency-measures.md

 Make sure you keep all of this in mind when you choose a technology to process messages from Kafka!

-The code of these tutorials can be found [here](https://github.com/aseigneurin/kafka-tutorials).
+The code of this tutorial can be found [here](https://github.com/aseigneurin/kafka-tutorial-simple-client).

-Feel free to ask questions in the comments section below!